sampadrout/ui-wp-test/README.md

 Please keep the apk and ipa/zip files under /src/test/resources/apps If the apps available in MS App Center, please upated the app path in the files located at /src/test/resources/*Device.json files.

+Running a specific test from IDE like Eclipse/IntelliJ, please setup the following:
+1. Add the following parameters for a web test: platformType = web platformName = chrome

+2. Add the following parameters for a ios test: platformType = mobile platformName = ios model = IPHONESE

+3. Add the following parameters for a android test: platformType = mobile platformName = android model = Pixel

+Also set the Environment Variables as: JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_261.jdk/Contents/Home